Frederick-Teye/Idempotency-Gateway/README.md

 The application is deployed live and can be tested right from your terminal.
 The base URL is `https://frederickteye.pythonanywhere.com/`.

+> **Note:** You can replace the live URL with `http://127.0.0.1:8000` in the commands below to test this locally after following the setup instructions in Section 3.

 ### Step 1: Create an Account

 You must first create a user account to get an authentication token.
 You can skip this step if you already have an account and just proceed to login.